MrCull/BadBubbleSort/README.md

 # BadBubbleSort
 A poorly written Bubble Sort to be used during candidate interviews

-After letting the candidate look at the algorithm for a short while then ask… What does it do
+After letting the candidate look at the algorithm for a short while then ask:

+What does it do

 Complete the output